Inside the White Cube, Organised by Mathieu Paris

 White Cube Bermondsey

-White Cube Bermondsey presented an exhibition of paintings by Belgian artist Léon Wuidar.
 Born in Belgium in 1938, Wuidar has exhibited extensively in Europe.
-This is his first solo presentation in the UK and focuses on paintings from the late 1960s to the late 1980s.
+This was his first solo presentation in the UK and focused on paintings from the late 1960s to the late 1980s.

 Wuidar cites the ruined bridges and stark military architecture from his childhood in postwar Belgium as a formative memory, and his paintings, which were initially figurative before moving into abstraction, are charged with these sensory associations.
 Loosely affiliated with Concrete Art, Wuidar’s particular exploration of form and colour can be traced back to his works from the early 1960s.
 His practice is marked by collaborations with architects, especially Belgian architect Charles Vandenhove, resulting in numerous architectural interventions, public sculptures and designs for elements such as panels, cladding and windows.
 During the 1980s and 1990s, his interest in typographic forms and the rhythm of language fed into works featuring colourful abstract forms, akin to a personal alphabet.
 These can also be seen in Wuidar’s numerous sketchbooks and notebooks, several of which were included in the exhibition.
 Used almost daily, they contain successions of small-scale drawings, which are often reused in his larger paintings.
 Featuring sequential declensions of geometric forms, like ladders of primary coloured blocks, they suggest the beginnings of a unique, personal alphabet.